 I’ve already explained the storyline – and if you take it for face value – it’s horrendous.
 Now if you were to take the storyline and combine it with a colorful cast of different personalities bumping back and forth into each other, you’d have something much more interesting.

-Their teacher is an unlucky geek, their dad is loving fellow easily mistaken as a pedophile, and their friends are plentiful.
+Their teacher is an unlucky geek, their dad is a loving fellow easily mistaken as a pedophile, and their friends are plentiful.

-There’s the pervert, the nice kid mistaken as a pervert, his three female stalkers, the rival girl and her clique, the romantic, the occult freak, the hamster named nipples and the monkey-faced kid.
+The pervert, the nice kid mistaken as a pervert, his three female stalkers, the rival girl and her clique, the romantic, the occult freak, the hamster named Nipples, and the monkey-faced kid.

 In short, Mitsudomoe is both great and awful.
-Plot wise, it’s no better than the worst of anime, but the common misconception is that Mitsudomoe is an anime that is dependent on it’s jokes for goodness, not it’s riveting storyline (for it has none).
+Plot-wise, it’s no better than the worst of anime, but the common misconception is that Mitsudomoe is an anime that is dependent on its jokes for goodness, not its riveting storyline (for it has none).

-The slapstick might not be for everyone though, it’s sure to turn off a fair amount of people and I think that’s a shame, because I really enjoyed this anime.
+The slapstick might not be for everyone though; it’s sure to turn off a fair number of people, and I think that’s a shame because I really enjoyed this anime.
 So if you’re interested in a good laugh, just throw on any episode of Mitsudomoe and have at it.